Frank Moe

 Frank R. Moe (October 21, 1965 – January 12, 2022) was an American politician and educator.

 Moe was born in Bloomington, Minnesota and graduated from Jefferson High School in Bloomington.
-He received his bachelor's degree from Carleton College and his master's degree from University of North Carolina.
-Moe also took graduate courses at University of Minnesota.
+He received his bachelor's degree in history from Carleton College and his master's degree in physical education from the University of North Carolina.
+Moe also took graduate courses in education at the University of Minnesota.
 Moe lived in Bemidji, Minnesota with his wife and taught at Bemidji State University.
-Moe served in the Minnesota House of Representatives from 2005 to 2008 and was a Democrat.
+Moe served in the Minnesota House of Representatives from 2005 to 2009 as a member of the Minnesota Democratic-Farmer-Labor party.
 Moe later moved to Grand Marais, Minnesota, with his wife, and was a sled dog owner and racer.
 He died from brain cancer in Grand Marias, Minnesota, on January 12, 2022, at the age of 56.